saffy-team/saffy/docs/index.md

 aims to encourage building modular code among scientists and data analysts.
 It provides a basic structure for signal storage and a pipeline for analysis.

+## Features
+- Quick prototyping of signal analysis algorithms
+- Reproducibility of solutions
+- Clean, readable and organized code
+- Your code-base can easily expand over multiple projects
+- A clean pipline from modeled signals to real-world data
+- Less simple and repetitive work

 ## Install

 `pip3 install saffy`